bigwheel/sbt-unknown-evicted-warning/README.md

 ## How to reproduce

-Select 1.2.7 or higher in build.properties and add sbt-pgp plugin in project/test.sbt
+Select 1.2.7 or higher in build.properties and add sbt-pgp plugin in project/test.sbt.
+Or execute 'how_to_reproduce.sh'.

 ## Others